 In the SaaS world—especially with intranets built around Office 365—companies risk offering an experience that’s as fragmented as the increasing number of applications their employees are using to do their jobs.
 This can be confusing, because just as company communication must be individually relevant in order for maximum engagement, its distribution should be personalized and focused.

 A modern employee intranet consolidates access across multiple applications.
-Employees are granted a clear entry into their digital workplace via a single application that contains only the content and tools that are individually relevant to them.
+Employees have a clear entryway into their digital workplace via a single application that contains only the content and tools that are individually relevant to them.

-This is a far cry from the “everything hubs” that intranets looked like in days gone by, and the outward-facing half of a modern employee intranet won’t be the place for storing all of a company’s documents.
-THAT’S what your traditional document management and storage systems are for.
-But a modern employee intranet will allow companies to distribute clear, trusted, and up-to-date information directly to their people while still allowing sensitive or confidential content to be stored away securely.
+This is a far cry from the “everything hubs” that intranets looked like in days gone by.
+And bear in mind that the outward-facing half of a modern employee intranet isn't the place for storing all of a company’s documents.
+That's what your traditional document management and storage systems are for.
+But a modern employee intranet will allow companies to distribute clear, trusted, and up-to-date information directly to their people while still allowing them to securely store sensitive or confidential content.
 Think of these two approaches as being two sides of the same coin.

 Modern organizations would be wise to adopt this less-is-more approach, putting a greater focus on employee engagement and culture with a mobile intranet based around communication.

 6. The Cloud Has Revolutionized the Digital Workplace ☁️

 As workers have been going mobile, a whole new world of Cloud-based Software as a Service (SaaS) applications have become available to the enterprise.
 This hugely revolutionary development means that individual employees can subscribe to the software they need and organizations no longer require physical data centers to build and house it.